 4.5 Special precautions for use Special precautions for use in animals Use of the veterinary medicinal product in the below circumstances should only be in accordance with the benefit/risk assessment by the responsible veterinarian.
 Buprenorphine may cause respiratory depression and as with other opioid drugs, care should be taken when treating animals with impaired respiratory function or animals that are receiving drugs that can cause respiratory depression.
 In case of renal, cardiac or hepatic dysfunction or shock, there may be greater risk associated with the use of the product.
 Safety has not been fully evaluated in clinically compromised cats.
 Buprenorphine should be used with caution in animals with impaired liver function, especially biliary tract disease, as the substance is metabolised by the liver and its intensity and duration of action may be affected in such animals.
 The safety of buprenorphine has not been demonstrated in animals less than 7 weeks of age.
 Repeat administration earlier than the recommended repeat interval suggested in section 4.9 is not recommended.
 Long-term safety of buprenorphine in cats has not been investigated beyond 5 consecutive days of administration.
 The effect of an opioid on head injury is dependent on the type and severity of the injury and the respiratory support supplied.
-Special precautions to be taken by the person administering the veterinary medicinal product to animals Wash hands/affected area thoroughly after any accidental spillage.
-As buprenorphine has opioid-like activity, care should be taken to avoid self-injection.
+Special precautions to be taken by the person administering the veterinary medicinal product to animals As buprenorphine has opioid activity, care should be taken to avoid self-injection or ingestion.
+Buprenorphine may be absorbed systemically on exposure to mucous membranes.
+The product, which is slightly acidic, may cause skin or eye irritation if contact occurs.
+Following eye, skin or mouth contact, wash the affected area thoroughly with water.
+Seek medical advice if irritation persists.
 In case of accidental self-injection or ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.
-Naloxone should be available in case of accidental parenteral exposure.
-Following eye contamination or skin contact, wash thoroughly with cold running water.
-Seek medical advice if irritation persists.
+Wash hands after use.
+To the physician: In case of accidental self-injection the opioid antagonist naloxone may be used as antidote.
 4.6 Adverse reactions (frequency and seriousness) Salivation, bradycardia, hypothermia, agitation, dehydration and miosis can occur in the dog, and rarely hypertension and tachycardia.
 Mydriasis and signs of euphoria (excessive purring, pacing, rubbing) commonly occur in cats and will usually resolve within 24 hours.
 Buprenorphine may cause respiratory depression (refer to section 4.5).
 When used to provide analgesia, sedation is rarely seen, but may occur at dose levels higher than those recommended.
-Local discomfort or pain at the injection site, resulting in vocalisation, may occur very rarely.
-The effect is normally temporary.
-The frequency of adverse reactions is defined using the following convention: - very common (more than 1 in 10 animals displaying adverse reactions during the course of one treatment) - common (more than 1 but less than 10 animals in 100 animals) - uncommon (more than 1 but less than 10 animals in 1,000 animals) - rare (more than 1 but less than 10 animals in 10,000 animals) - very rare (less than 1 animal in 10,000 animals, including isolated reports) 4.7 Use during pregnancy, lactation or lay Pregnancy:
+The frequency of adverse reactions is defined using the following convention: - very common (more than 1 in 10 animals treated displaying adverse reaction(s)) - common (more than 1 but less than 10 animals in 100 animals treated) - uncommon (more than 1 but less than 10 animals in 1,000 animals treated) - rare (more than 1 but less than 10 animals in 10,000 animals treated) - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).
+4.7 Use during pregnancy, lactation or lay Pregnancy: